-The Trust Crisis in AI: Why Citations Are the Only Currency That Matters
+The AI Trust Crisis: Why Citations Are the Only Currency

 Recent trials in the public sector have exposed the dangers of "black box" models.
-When a chatbot hallucinates a policy that doesn't exist, it erodes decades of public trust in seconds.
-We are in the middle of a trust crisis.
+When a chatbot hallucinates a policy that doesn't exist, or invents a legal precedent, it erodes decades of public trust in seconds.
+We are in the middle of a Trust Crisis.
+60% of executives cite accuracy as their top barrier to AI adoption.

 Provenance as the New Standard